 “Kyle’s been great the whole time we’ve been working together,” Melanie said.
 “He has really progressed–he used to be very dependent.
 He’d say ‘Can you do this for me, can you help me with that?’
 Now he’ll just do it, email people himself, call people himself.”

-Melanie said that she has been going back to school to get a post-graduate degree in psychology, with a goal of continuing and expanding her work with creative arts therapies.
+Melanie said that she has been going back to school to get a post-graduate degree in psychology, with the goal of continuing and expanding her work with creative arts therapies.
 Whatever she chooses to do, she’ll have at least one big supporter.

 “Melanie’s the best,” Kyle said.
 “Every Friday, me and Mel go to the pizza parlor to meet with my friends.
 Fridays are the best.
 She’s the best staff ever.”